Advanced Vision Accuracy™ - AVA™

-Essilor is the result of a unique 170 years human, industrial and business adventure, which has seen the transformation of an artisanal spectacle maker, established in Paris in 1849 and which rapidly expanded in the Meuse region, into a Group of 69,000 people across the world.
+Essilor is the result of a unique 170 years human, industrial and business adventure, which has seen the transformation of an artisanal spectacle maker, established in Paris in 1849 and which rapidly expanded in the Meuse region, into a Group of nearly 74,000 people across the world.
 Our story is built on strong foundations that nourish Essilor’s culture even today: innovation, partnerships, international openness, entrepreneurial spirit and human values.

 Essilor introduces Advanced Vision Accuracy™ – AVA™, offering prescription accuracy within 1/100th of diopter.